mike-ward/mike-ward.github.io/_posts/2014-08-30-tweetz-desktop-update---0-8-22.md

 ---
 layout: post
-title:  Tweetz Desktop Update - 0.8.22
+title: 'Tweetz Desktop Update - 0.8.22'
 ---
 Been a while since I updated [Tweetz](/tweetz) Desktop.
 Busy busy busy as they say.
 So what's new?